compromise-evident/airgapFTP/README.md

   Go to Settings, Sharing.
 Enable sharing, then enable "File Sharing" without password.
 This creates a "Public" folder in /home/user/ if missing.
-* Run these tools in a new folder in /home/user/Public.
+* Sending machine should run these tools in a new folder in /home/user/Public.
 * Now any machine on that network has read / write access to that "Public" folder.
 Find it in your files browser in "Browse Network" / "Other Locations".